Beyond Perplexity: Let the Reader Select Retrieval Summaries via Spectrum Projection Score: Related Work

 \section{Related Work}

-\paragraph{Summary Compression in RAG.} Recent work on RAG summary focuses on condensing retrieved content into query-relevant representations, primarily through text-to-text summarisation or text-to-embedding conversion \cite{wang2023learning,li-etal-2024-refiner,ke-etal-2024-bridging}.
-Text-to-text approaches generate concise summaries through models trained to distil knowledge from larger language models \cite{yoon-etal-2024-compact,xu2024recomp}.
+\paragraph{Summary Compression in RAG.} Recent work on RAG summary focuses on condensing retrieved content into query-relevant representations, primarily through text-to-text summarisation or text-to-embedding conversion \cite{li-etal-2024-refiner,ke-etal-2024-bridging}.
+Text-to-text approaches generate concise summaries through models trained to distil knowledge from larger language models \cite{yoon-etal-2024-compact}.
 Alternatively, text-to-embedding methods, such as xRAG \cite{cheng2024xrag}, directly convert retrieved passages into embeddings, concatenating them with query embeddings before processing by the reader.
 These approaches often yield suboptimal alignment between compressed contexts and the downstream reader's internal representations due to inherent discrepancies in model-specific embedding spaces.
 In contrast, our framework \frameworkname introduces an inference-time, training-free strategy that aligns retrieval summaries with the reader’s semantic space via SPS.

-\paragraph{Perplexity-based Metrics for Text Assessment.} Existing evaluation methods for retrieval-based generation predominantly utilise entropy- or perplexity-based metrics, assessing how well a language model predicts tokens given their preceding context \cite{liu2025nover,yu2025rlpr,xu2025direct}.
+\paragraph{Perplexity-based Metrics for Text Assessment.} Existing evaluation methods for retrieval-based generation predominantly utilise entropy- or perplexity-based metrics, assessing how well a language model predicts tokens given their preceding context \cite{liu2025nover,yu2025rlpr}.
 Despite their intuitive appeal, these metrics exhibit fundamental limitations.
 Primarily, perplexity is sensitive to sequence length \cite{wang2022perplexity}, often emphasising predictable but semantically trivial tokens.
-Consequently, perplexity-based methods inadequately capture the semantic coherence and relevance critical to retrieval-based question-answering \cite{agarwal2024many,li2024long,fang2025what}.
+Consequently, perplexity-based methods inadequately capture the semantic coherence and relevance critical to retrieval-based question-answering \cite{agarwal2024many,fang2025what}.
+The latest efforts like SePer \cite{daiseper} seek to assess retrieval utility but rely on human preference signals and do not explicitly model representation-level alignment to task performance.
 In contrast, \shortmetricname evaluates summaries by aligning their semantic distribution with the reader’s embedding space using max pooling and convex hull theory, thereby emphasising boundary tokens that carry greater semantic relevance over trivial ones.